backstage/backstage/docs/getting-started/development-environment.md

-yarn lint # lint packages that have changed since later commit on origin/master yarn lint:all # lint all packages
+yarn lint # lint packages that have changed since later commit on origin/master yarn lint:all # lint all packages yarn lint:type-deps # verify that @types/* dependencies are placed correctly in packages

 yarn test # test packages that have changed since later commit on origin/master yarn test:all # test all packages